-A GCSE-ready mathematician possesses the necessary toolbox of skills to facilitate success; they understand what this looks like and they push to achieve.
-They will be confident in the area of number and eager to apply these skills across topics; having also explored algebra, shape, data and ratio and proportion.
-They have an ability and desire to communicate their mathematical thinking, both written and verbally; nurtured during class, small group, paired and student/teacher discussions.
-Having grappled with a wide variety of mathematical concepts and scenarios within lessons they have developed resilience when faced with challenging problems.
-Whether inside or outside of the classroom our maths curriculum allows them to develop their love of maths through passionate delivery and the modelling of mathematical thought processes; they are encouraged to extend their maths interest beyond lesson time.
-Understanding the importance of maths to themselves and those around them they are inquisitive, looking for and recognising the maths in the world around them and linking their learning to other subjects and to life after Cottingham High School.'
+A GCSE-ready mathematician possesses the necessary toolbox of skills to facilitate success; they understand what this looks like and they strive to achieve.
+They will be confident in number and eager to apply these skills across topics, having also explored algebra, shape, data and ratio and proportion.
+They have an ability and desire to communicate their mathematical thinking, both written and verbally, nurtured during class, small group, paired and student/teacher discussions.
+Having grappled with a wide variety of mathematical concepts and scenarios within lessons, they will have developed resilience when faced with challenging problems.
+Whether inside or outside of the classroom our Maths curriculum allows students to develop their love of Maths through passionate delivery and the modelling of mathematical thought processes; they are encouraged to extend their interest beyond lesson time.
+Understanding the importance of Maths to themselves and those around them, they are inquisitive, looking for and recognising the Maths in the world around them and linking their learning to other subjects and to life after Cottingham High School.

-Who will save the planet and escort mankind away from the precipice of extinction?
+Who will save the planet and escort humankind away from the precipice of extinction?

 Who will solve the world energy crisis and climate change?

-No-one – unless, we equip our young scientists with the analytical and practical based skills that they will need to depend upon to, not only, face these challenges with relish and determination but moreover a deep-rooted satisfaction when they succeed.
+No-one – unless, we equip our young scientists with the analytical and practical based skills that they will need to depend upon to not only face these challenges with relish and determination but moreover enjoy a deep-rooted satisfaction when they succeed.

-It is only from analysing the mistakes of the past by reviewing and debating case studies of Semmelweiss, Jenner, Nobel that we can help develop the ethical & moral purpose of our young people for when they are making the discoveries of tomorrow.
+It is only from analysing the mistakes of the past, by reviewing and debating case studies of Semmelweiss, Jenner, Nobel that we can help develop the ethical and moral purpose of our young people for when they are making the discoveries of tomorrow.

-Our practical investigations delve into all aspects of chemistry, biology and physics, be it to determine the calorific value of a crisp verses a biscuit, analysing an aliquot of an unknown solution, or how chromatography can differentiate between a real M&M from a fake or a horse burger from a beef burger to designing crumple zones to protect a fast-moving egg and making the perfect cup of tea.
-Throw the custard powder flamethrower and screaming jelly baby into the lesson and you have a recipe guaranteed to enthrall and impel a scientific thirst for knowledge and a hunger for success in and beyond the classroom.
+Our practical investigations delve into all aspects of Chemistry, Biology and Physics, to determine the calorific value of a crisp verses a biscuit, analysing an aliquot of an unknown solution, or how chromatography can differentiate between a real M&M from a fake or a horse burger from a beef burger, to designing crumple zones to protect a fast-moving egg and making the perfect cup of tea.
+Throw the custard powder flamethrower and screaming jelly baby into the lesson and you have a recipe guaranteed to enthrall and create a scientific thirst for knowledge and a hunger for success in and beyond the classroom.

-This can only be diffused and distilled into our students by the infectious passion of our classroom teachers, most of whom have been part of the CHS community for a minimum of 5 years.
-Their wealth of knowledge guarantee that throughout our enquiry and analytically based curriculum, we build bridges across real world contexts, and highlight career paths that are rooted within the science industry to ensure our students have the prerequisite skills and attitude for a successful future.
+This can only be diffused and distilled into our students by the infectious passion of our specialist classroom teachers.
+Their wealth of knowledge guarantee that throughout our enquiry based curriculum, we build bridges across real world contexts, and highlight career paths that are rooted within the science industry to ensure our students have the prerequisite skills and attitude for a successful future.